American Samoa

 Current environmental issues affecting the American Samoan people: limited supply of drinking water; pollution; waste disposal; coastal and stream alteration; soil erosion.

-Google maps American Samoa
+Google Maps American Samoa

 The capital and other divisions